gigiwood/boji/resume.md

 • Took lead in magazine projects, including 40 Under Forty Five-Year Anniversary and Corridor Living.
 • Wrote 3,000 words weekly for print newspaper, daily email updates and website.
 Shot and processed photos weekly.
 Helped manage website.
 Contributed to special projects throughout the year.

-*Events & Media Coordinator and Web Master*
+*Events and Media Coordinator and Web Master*
 Critical Hit Games - Coralville, Iowa
 December 2005 to June 2008
 Helped launch startup of a new retail business focused on hobby gaming that attracted customers from across the Midwest.
 Communicated with major manufacturers, local media and various groups to promote and organize events, advertising and other projects for a small business.
 Designed and wrote code for website.